-Each of the islands is unique in its way.
+Each of the islands is unique and charming in its way.

-Of course, this also means that some of the islands are better for backpacking and offer more opportunities for those who hope to backpack there.
+Of course, this also means that some of the islands are better for backpacking while others offer more opportunities for other activities.

-This Hawaiian island is the second-largest and the second most popular Hawaiian island in Hawaii.
+This Hawaiian island is the second-largest and the second-most popular Hawaiian island in Hawaii.
 It is a bit costlier than some other options.
-While backpacking here is excellent, you can expect to pay a bit higher pricing if travelling in this area.
+While backpacking here is excellent, you can expect to pay a bit higher pricing if traveling in this area.

 If you are looking for something akin to authentic backcountry travel and scrambling in Maui, the Lau’ulu trail and the Pohaku Palaha summit on the Haleakala volcano’s north/northeast rim are great options.
 Haleakala is the only active volcano in Maui.

 Also known as the Garden Island, Kauai is a bit less crowded than the eight main islands and comes with a more slowed-down experience which will be great for your backpacking Hawaii experience.